garlatti/garlatti.github.io/Projects/workbench.md

 This workbench was inspired from the [Flokard's and /Piroky's workbench](https://www.lairdubois.fr/plans/2403-etabli-flokard-piroky-pdf-et-skp-par-swann-wild.html){:target="_blank"}

 Wood
-* Dark Red Meranti: wooden tile, 3 butted ply KKK 86x63
+* Dark Red Meranti: wooden tile, 3 butted ply KKK 86x63 for the workbench frame
-* Valchromat: standard MDF stained in the mass
+* Valchromat: standard MDF stained in the mass for the tray
+* Oak for floating tenons
 * T-Track rail

 Tools